 Christian Friis Bach

+Christian has for many years said that he one day would like to 'import pomegrenades from Afghanistan'.
+It is this dream, he is now pursuing with warfair.
 Christian was 25 years ago engaged in starting the Danish Fair Trade Movement and has worked on peacebuilding and statebuilding both as a Danish Minister for Development Cooperation, in the UN and in humanitarian organisations.
-It has for long been a dream for him to start imports from conflicted-affected countries.
 See more at friisbach.dk or at LinkedIn.

 Sigurd Hartkorn Plaetner